TiagoOlivoto/metan/README.md

 </table>

-Please note that the ‘metan’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.

 # Getting help

+  - If you encounter a clear bug, please file a minimal reproducible example on [github](https://github.com/TiagoOlivoto/metan/issues)

   - Suggestions and criticisms to improve the quality and usability of the package are welcome\!

-  - If you encounter a clear bug, please file a minimal reproducible example on [github](https://github.com/TiagoOlivoto/metan/issues)